 With an iPhone, Apple ties your phone number to iMessage, allowing you to seamlessly use it in the Messages app.
 As long as you have a Wi-Fi or mobile data connection, your phone checks to see if the other person also has iMessage.
 If they do, your message uses that service instead of SMS.

-iMessage features end-to-end encryption, which means that only you and the intended recipient can open the message.
+iMessage features end-to-end encryption, which means that only you and the intended recipient can open the message, offering improved security.
 Because it’s an internet-based service, iMessage also includes modern features like read receipts to let you know if the other person saw your message, as well as a “typing” indicator to show when they’re working on a message.

 Apple includes all sorts of fun extra features in iMessage.
 For instance, you can use send messages with effects, such as bubbles or a spotlight.
 Reactions allow you to send a thumbs-up or heart without typing out a new message.
 And iMessage app integrations let you easily share GIFs, photos, music, and more.

 SMS is a lowest-common-denominator service, as virtually every cell phone in existence works with it.
 As an iPhone owner, you’ll send SMS (green bubbles) when you message someone with an Android device or a basic phone.

 Because of its age, SMS has some limitations compared to iMessage.
 Messages can only be 160 characters, meaning that longer messages will split up into multiple parts.
 This can be an issue for people with pay-as-you-go phones that have limited texting.

 The other major limitation of SMS is that it uses the also-old MMS (Multimedia Messages Service) standard to send pictures and other media.
 This has a low size limit, meaning that if you send a high-quality image or video to someone without an iPhone, it will look terrible on their end.

 To get around this limitation, see the section below on alternative messaging apps.